microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Verify the module is not enabled.
 (Markdown files won't appear in the preview pane)
    - [ ] Open settings and verify the module is not enabled and you can't enable it.
  * Remember to reset all you Settings to Not Configured after the tests, both in Conputer and User Configurations.

+### Paste As Plain Text
+ * Copy some rich text (e.g word of the text is different color, another work is bold, underlined, etd.).
+Then:
+   - [ ] Paste the text using standard Windows Ctrl + V shortcut and ensure that rich text is pasted (with all colors, formatting, etc.)
+   - [ ] Paste the text using Paste As Plain Text activation shortcut and ensure that plain text without any formatting is pasted.
+   - [ ] Paste again the text using standard Windows Ctrl + V shortcut and ensure the text is now pasted plain without formatting as well.
+   - [ ] Change the activation shorctut and ensure that Paste As Plain Text is triggered using new shortcut.
+   - [ ] Disable the module and ensure that text is not being pasted using activation shortcut.